 The MPLS Division is committed to gender equality and advancing women’s careers in science, technology, engineering, and maths (STEM) within higher education and in industry.
 Each department within MPLS has devoted time, energy and resources to addressing gender equality and has sought to embed best practices in their policies, practices, and culture.

 Ten departments within MPLS have been granted Athena SWAN awards.
-As of April 2017, four departments hold Silver awards and six departments hold Bronze awards.
+As of August 2017, three departments hold Silver awards and seven departments hold Bronze awards.

-Bronze awards:Computer Science, Earth Sciences, Engineering Science, Mathematical Institute, Statistics, and Zoology
+Bronze awards:Computer Science, Earth Sciences, Engineering Science, Materials, Plant Sciences, Statistics, and Zoology

 The Equality Challenge Unit’s Athena SWAN Charter was established in 2005 to ‘encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research’.